Books & Music

 A complementary alternative remedy for headaches is a few drops of peppermint oil gently rubbed into the forehead, temples and back of jaw, any excess allowed to seep into the skin giving an immediate cooling feeling, followed after about 30 minutes by relief from the headache.

-Of course although in former years garlic traditionally offered protection from vampires, now amongst other things it is a popular natural health remedy to give relief from bronchitis and clear sinuses, by way of a tea made from three crushed garlic cloves simmered in water for 20 minutes together with chopped parsley leaves, which can be sipped without fear of leaving a tale tale odor.
+Of course although in former years garlic traditionally offered protection from vampires, now amongst other things it is a popular natural health remedy to give relief from bronchitis and clear sinuses, by way of a tea made from three crushed garlic cloves simmered in water for 20 minutes together with chopped parsley leaves, which can be sipped without the fear of leaving a tale tale odor.

-Modern science has proved that for many ailments, herbs and methods handed down from generation to generation and quoted for centuries in German 'folklore', including Horse Chestnut for varicose vein treatment, Chili Pepper for pain relief, Valerian for insomnia as well as the healing power of water, make viable and effective treatments while causing less side effects, and are more relevant today than ever before.
+Modern science has proved that for many ailments herbs, 'cures' handed down from generation to generation and quoted for centuries in German 'folklore', including Horse Chestnut for varicose vein treatment, Chili Pepper for pain relief, Valerian for insomnia, the healing power of water, make viable and effective treatments, with few side effects, and are more relevant today than ever before.

 For topics in the news And you can follow German Culture on Facebook

+Have you an interest in herbal medicine and its benefits?
+Then you would enjoy and learn from these easily understood and fascinating books.
 They cover everything from the basics of the science for the beginner, to the different types of medicine, how to grow different herbs and make herbals at home.
 You could soon have your very own herbal medicine cabinet.